 - Check for oil or water leak and inspect the working equipment, covers and undercarriage.
 If any irregularities are found, repair. - Fill up the fuel tank.
-Refer to "Inspecting the fuel level" on page 5-23. - 3.
+Refer to "Inspecting the fuel level" on page 5-20. - 3.
 Remove any paper scraps or dirt from the engine room. - 4.
-Remove any mud from the undercarriage. - 5.
-Top off the DEF/AdBlue® tank.
-Refer to "Checking the DEF/AdBlue® level and refilling" on page 5-26.
+Remove any mud from the undercarriage.